awsdocs/nice-dcv-admin-guide/doc_source/manage-stop.md

 **Note**
 If the server is already stopped, the **Stop** button is disabled\.

-Use the following procedure to disable automatic NICE DCV server startup using the Microsoft Management Console\.
+Use the following procedure to disable automatic NICE DCV server startup using the Services snap\-in for the Microsoft Management Console\.

 **To prevent the NICE DCV server from starting automatically on Windows**

-1. Open the Microsoft Management Console\.
+1. Open the Services snap\-in for the Microsoft Management Console\.

 1. In the right\-hand pane, open **DCV Server**\.